Oxeigns/Guard/README.md

 - **📘 Commands** – view admin commands and access module help.
 - **⚙️ Settings** – open the group control panel if used in a group.

-Each toggle button updates instantly and only admins may change them.
+Use the provided commands to enable or disable features.
 Support and developer buttons open the URLs you set in `.env`.